DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/04/22 v0.780
+- NEW - Added Ukrainian language, now it is still machine translated.
+Help needed :)
 - BUFF - Print selling in `Black Market` now gain you more Print EXP
 - BUFF - Scavenge now will drop AI Core **This will NOT affact other drops!
 Other drop rates are NOT changed, each location's drop rate might get re-randomized due to how procedural generation works**
 - UPDATE - `Black Market` has been moved to market location, this should be easily found by players